arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 title: "Where and why I'm still using Rails"
 created_at: 2016-02-09 11:50:16 +0100
 kind: article
-publish: false
+publish: true
 author: Andrzej Krzywda
 newsletter: :skip
 ---

 I've had many interesting conversations with experienced Ruby/Rails programmers recently.
 One of the topics that often pops up is when it makes sense (for us) to still use Rails, given the variety of other choices.
-This blogpost aims to summarize some of views here.
+This blogpost aims to summarize some of the views here.

 <!-- more -->